Avengers (Marvel Cinematic Universe): Restarting

 In 2027, Wilson is asked by the new President of the United States, Thaddeus Ross, to restart the Avengers.
 Wilson is initially reluctant to do so because of Ross's involvement in the Sokovia Accords, which not only caused the original team to be divided and disbanded but also partially led to the Blip, and any governing oversight of the team would cause interference with their duties.
 However, Wilson ultimately accepts his responsibilities as Captain America and acknowledges that the world needs the Avengers to return.
 He chooses Torres, the new Falcon, as his first recruit to join the new team.
 Later that year, Contessa Valentina Allegra de Fontaine, director of the Central Intelligence Agency (CIA), publicly rebrands the Thunderbolts team—consisting of Yelena Belova, John Walker / U.S. Agent, Ava Starr / Ghost, Alexei Shostakov / Red Guardian, and Barnes—as the New Avengers during a manipulated press conference, with Belova serving as the leader.
+Banner becomes a professor of quantum mechanics in New York and meets Parker.
 Fourteen months later, in 2028, Wilson sues the team for copyright infringement for the name "New Avengers" after reinstating the original team.